openhwgroup/programs/cores/cv32e40p/user_manual/source/intro.rst

 Introduction
 =============

-CV32E40P (previously known as RI5CY) is a 4-stage in-order 32b RISC-V
+CV32E40P is a 4-stage in-order 32-bit RISC-V
 processor core.
-The ISA of CV32E40P has been extended to support multiple additional instructions including hardware loops, post-increment load and store instructions and additional ALU instructions that are not part of the standard RISC-V ISA.

-Figure 1 shows a block diagram of the core.
+The ISA of CV32E40P has been extended to support multiple additional instructions including hardware loops, post-increment load and store instructions and additional ALU instructions that are not part of the standard RISC-V ISA. :numref:`blockdiagram` shows a block diagram of the core.

 .. figure:: ../images/CV32E40P_Block_Diagram.png
-   :name: cv32e40p block diagram
+   :name: blockdiagram
    :align: center
    :alt:

-   Figuire 1: Block Diagram of CV32E40P RISC-V Core
+   Block Diagram of CV32E40P RISC-V Core

 License
 -------